onivim/oni/README.md

 __Configuration__

-JavaScript and TypeScript support is enabled out-of-the-box using the TypeScript Standalone Server [TODO].
+JavaScript and TypeScript support is enabled out-of-the-box using the [TypeScript Standalone Server](https://github.com/Microsoft/TypeScript/wiki/Standalone-Server-(tsserver)).
 No setup and configuration should be necessary, however, you will get better results if you use a `tsconfig.json` or a `jsconfig.json` to structure your project.

 __Supported Language features__